n-hatada/stability-constant-explorer/README.md

 Stability Constant Explorer is a simple search program for [NIST SRD 46 database, "Critically Selected Stability Constants of Metal Complexes"](https://data.nist.gov/od/id/mds2-2154).
 This database is very useful for chemists, but unfortunately it has been discontinued and the official search program does not work on modern PCs.
 Therefore, I have created a simple search program based on the data available on the NIST website.

 ## Download
-* For Microsoft Windows 7 or later (64 bit), download [StabilityConstantExplorer_Win64.zip](https://github.com/n-hatada/stability-constant-explorer/releases/download/v1.0.3/StabilityConstantExplorer_Win64.zip) (v1.0.3, Released on Oct.
-26, 2022.).
+* For Microsoft Windows 7 or later (64 bit), download [StabilityConstantExplorer_Win64.zip](https://github.com/n-hatada/stability-constant-explorer/releases/download/v1.1.0/StabilityConstantExplorer_Win64.zip) (v1.1.0, Released on Mar.
+24, 2023.).
 * The Source code is available on [GitHub](https://github.com/n-hatada/stability-constant-explorer).

 ## Install